 That said, there are legal precedents for the challenging of a creditor’s right to call a personal guarantee.
 It is recommend you seek legal advice to assess whether your case has grounds to challenge the validity of a creditor’s case.

-Do Personal Guarantees ‘Cap’ a Director’s Liabilities?
+Do They ‘Cap’ a Director’s Liabilities?

 Every personal guarantee is different so you should check the small print for your particular situation, or consult a specialist to receive advice for your business.
 If your guarantee does not contain such a clause, but your company has become insolvent, it is technically possible to negotiate with creditors that personal guarantee obligations be removed, though it is difficult to do so.
 For obvious reasons, creditors are rarely inclined to give up this safety net.
 If you are approaching insolvency and have a guarantee in place, your chances of negotiating leniency around this would be strongly improved by prompt action.